This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Roasting garlic in a pan uses the same oil drizzle technique, except the garlic cloves cannot be unattended while roasting.
 Simply place the cloves in the pan, (we love Lodge cast iron – highly recommend) add a little butter, flavors and spices, and then drizzle the oil over the cloves.

-- Turn the flame onto a low/medium-low heat, and use a spatula to constantly move the garlic.
+- Turn the flame onto a low/medium-low heat, and use a metal spatula to constantly move the garlic.

 - Once the garlic has softened, and this might take as much as 15-20 minutes of constantly stirring, the flame can be turned up higher and the cloves allowed to sizzle until lightly browned and slightly firm on the outside.